There are some conversations I dread, and I’m headed for one soon.

 Thinking about it makes me feel queasy, I don’t breathe properly, and I desperately search for ways to avoid it.
 I seek out the quickest exit, even if it costs me thousands of dollars to take it.

 In fact, over the past five years, this dread has probably cost me about $100,000, something my super and my mortgage have noticed.

-In a conversation we tend to feel silence is uncomfortable so we rush to fill it.
+In a conversation we tend to feel silence is uncomfortable and we rush to fill it.
 That means we can be tempted to say things we shouldn’t – like agree to a salary that’s too low.
 Say nothing, give yourself time to think.
-So, what if it feels awkward, sacrificing tens of thousands of dollars a year just so things don’t feel awkward is not the smart move.
+So what if it feels awkward, sacrificing tens of thousands of dollars a year so things don’t feel awkward is not the smart move.
+Shut up.
 Zip the lip.
 Schtum.

 You know what you’ve been paid before.
 You know you’re better at what you do now than you were the last time you negotiated pay.
 Think of someone with similar skills to yours who you know and respect.
 What salary do you think they should or could ask for if they were going for the same job?
 That’s your bottom line.
 Surprised?
 I was.
 I gave my friends and colleagues at least 10% more than I would have given myself.